Lorrie Morgan: 2000s and 2010s

 Morgan signed to Image Entertainment in 2002.
 Her first project for the label was The Color of Roses, a two-disc compilation featuring live performances of both her hit singles and pop standards accompanied by the Belmont University School of Music Orchestra, recorded on September 1, 2001 at the Tennessee Performing Arts Center in Nashville.
 The second disc included two studio recordings (the title track and a rendition of Sammi Smith's "Help Me Make It Through the Night") and a 43-minute interview.
 Charles Calello and Sandy Linzer produced the project, which was also issued on DVD and VHS.
 Image also released the studio album Show Me How in 2004.
 It accounted for her last chart entry, "Do You Still Want to Buy Me That Drink (Frank)", which peaked at number 50 on Hot Country Songs.
 Show Me How reunited her with Landis on production duties.
 James Manheim of AllMusic described her vocals as "better than ever", while also praising Landis's production and the lyrics.

 Morgan's eleventh album A Moment in Time was released on October 27, 2009, on the Stroudavarious label.
 It features fourteen covers of traditional country songs, and duets with Tracy Lawrence and The Mavericks' lead singer Raul Malo.
 Thom Jurek of AllMusic praised the album's production and song choices, writing that "she is jaw-droppingly sincere, and her interpretations of these songs make them her own because of their originality, without sacrificing reverence for the standard versions. " In 2010, Morgan released another studio album called I Walk Alone.
 It included twelve songs that she co-wrote and co-produced, and she described it as occupying "a particularly introspective and vulnerable place in her life".
 This was followed in 2014 by Dos Divas, a collaboration album with Pam Tillis.
 Morgan released a further solo album in 2016, Letting Go...Slow, and a second duets album with Tillis in 2017, Come See Me and Come Lonely.
 In addition to these albums, Morgan has continued to tour and perform on the Grand Ole Opry in the 2010s.
+Her next studio album was released by the Cleopatra label in 2024 titled Dead Girl Walking.